');

 About Gurley, AL

-Gurley is a small community in Alabama with a population of 543 residents.
-The median household income is $55,000 per year, which is near the national average.
-The median age in Gurley is 41.7 years.
+Gurley is a small community located in Alabama with a population of 543 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $55,000 per year, which is 27% below the national median of $75,149.
+The median age of 41.7 years is close to the US median age of 38.9 years.

 Cost of Living in Gurley, AL